Partners and Supporters

 The Nature Development Foundation (NDF) is a Ghanan NGO active in Ghana and with partners in Côte d’Ivoire and Liberia.
 Their focus in these countries have been to interact with the broader land use sector, ensuring basic legal compliance by industry, encouraging responsible forest management and commodity production in general as well as interaction with other actors who influence the forest landscape.
 VOSIEDA and NDF are regional partners working with a goal of promoting responsible forest management, natural resources management, rural development and governance in the West African Sub-region.

 The Liberia Agency for Community Empowerment (LACE) was established by the Community Empowerment Act pursuant to Chapter 50B of Title 12 of the Liberian Code of Laws as of July 22, 2004.
 The objective of LACE is to improve the living standards of poor communities through the provisions and strengthening of basic social services and to promote a community-based approach in sub-project identification, preparation, implementation, administration and maintenance.
 The Agency finances sub-projects of poor communities and disburses to those communities’ funds provided for them in support of poverty reduction.
 The Agency is supported by multiple donors including the World Bank, European Union, etc. but does not implement community sub-projects.
 Instead, LACE co-operate with communities or other implementing bodies.
-VOSIEDA and LACE enter partners in 2008 and work with communities in Liberia central providence of Bong County.
+VOSIEDA and LACE entered into partnership in 2008 and work with communities in Liberia central providence of Bong County.
 Through this partnership, VOSIEDA assisted community-based organizations (CBOs) develop their technical and managerial capabilities in all aspects of sub-project activities.
 Check the link below to view detail of some of the LACE projects.